lambda-dom/weidu_library/weidu_library/docs/libraries/references.md

 Note the signature of the called function: one argument named `value` and the return value named `return` -- the signature of an *encoder*.
 The available formats are detailed in the formats section.

-`encode_table_ref STR_VAR value RET return`
+`encode_table_reference STR_VAR value RET return`

-Encoder version of `get_table_ref`.
+Encoder version of `expand_table_reference`.

 # B. Formats.

 The following functions are the available encoders.
-There is usually no need to call them directly, rather call them indirectly with a resource ref via `get_table_ref`.
+There is usually no need to call them directly, rather call them indirectly with a resource ref via `encode_table_reference`.

 ## B. 1.
 String formats.